-The portfolio managers will consider selling the security of an issuer if, among other things, (1) the issuer's fundamentals deteriorate; or (2) if more compelling opportunities exist; or (3) the security's price reaches its valuation target.
-In anticipation of or in response to market, economic, political, or other conditions, the Fund's portfolio manager may temporarily use a different investment strategy for defensive purposes.
-If the Fund's portfolio manager does so, different factors could affect the Fund's performance and the Fund may not achieve its investment objective.
+The portfolio managers will consider selling the security of an issuer if, among other things, (1) a security's price reaches its valuation target; (2) an issuer's fundamentals deteriorate; (3) the catalysts for growth are no longer present or reflected in the security's price; or (4) a more attractive investment opportunity is identified.

+In anticipation of or in response to market, economic, political, or other conditions, the Fund's portfolio managers may temporarily use a different investment strategy for defensive purposes.
+If the Fund's portfolio managers do so, different factors could affect the Fund's performance and the Fund may not achieve its investment objective.